allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Analysis of the subtypes produced by hierarchical clustering on PC2:20, using cosine distance and dynamic tree cutting.
 The deepSplit=0 clustering is used as the primary dataset, with additional subtypes created by deepSplit=1 noted.

+Many of the positive ER positions come from the Brennan et al (2016) study of MAPK1, and are likely partly due to it's experimental setup: gain of function variants are +ve.
+While some of these might be genuine improvements many gain of function variants are likely deleterious in an actual organism.

 ## A - Alanine

 Summary: